MSc Investment and Financial Management

-Exposure to state-of-the-art knowledge: The course introduces you to the latest research findings, professional experiences and expertise of the members of the dynamic Accounting, Finance and Governance (AFG) research group.
+Exposure to state-of-the-art knowledge: The course introduces you to the experience, expertise and latest research findings of the dynamic Accounting, Finance and Governance (AFG) research group.
 Which means you will be taught by leading academics and professionals at the forefront of research, practice and policy in corporate and investment finance.